min2ha/ukwa-site/content/target/69704/index.en.md

   "subject": "Brexit"
 }

-# Institute of Directors: Companies still in the dark on 'no deal' planning

 Th Institute of Directors called on the Government to speed up publication of its ‘no deal’ guidance, as a survey of 800 business leaders revealed that less than a third had conducted any Brexit contingency planning.

 uk and eu flagThe Institute of Directors is today calling on the Government to speed up publication of its ‘no deal’ guidance, as a survey of 800 business leaders reveals that less than a third have conducted any Brexit contingency planning.